Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ## Working with generated projects {#workingwithprojects}

-After generating a project using one of the Alfresco SDK 4.1 Maven archetypes, it is important to know how to build / run / test these projects.
+After generating a project using one of the Alfresco SDK 4.2 Maven archetypes, it is important to know how to build / run / test these projects.

-The Alfresco Platform 6 [deployment]({% link content-services/latest/install/containers/index.md %}){:target="_blank"} architecture is highly based on container technologies, specifically in Docker.
+The Alfresco Platform 6+ [deployment]({% link content-services/latest/install/containers/index.md %}) architecture is highly based on container technologies, specifically in Docker.
-Due to that, the projects generated using the Alfresco SDK 4.1 archetypes set up their local environment making an intensive use of Docker and Docker compose technologies.
+Due to that, the projects generated using the Alfresco SDK 4.2 archetypes set up their local environment making an intensive use of Docker and Docker Compose technologies.

 If you're not familiar with these technologies, it is highly recommended visiting the [Docker documentation website](https://docs.docker.com){:target="_blank"}.
 This site offers